Canada's Wonderland: Cedar Fair era

 On 14 May 2006, Cedar Fair announced it was interested in acquiring the five Paramount theme parks from CBS Corporation (successor of the original Viacom), including Canada's Wonderland.
 CBS stated that amusement parks did not fit the company's new strategy.
 The acquisition was completed on 30 June 2006.

 After the sale, Cedar Fair began to drop the name "Paramount" from all of the former Paramount properties it acquired, as a result, the park reverted to its original name of Canada's Wonderland in January 2007.
 The 2007 season was a transition year throughout the park and included renaming the movie-themed rides since Cedar Fair did not hold the rights to Paramount film properties.
 By the start of the 2008 season, all Paramount logos and similar references had been removed.
 In August 2007, Cedar Fair announced that Fearfest would become Halloween Haunt to remain consistent with most other Cedar Fair parks, and that Spooktacular would become Camp Spooky.
 The park extended its regular operating season until the last weekend in October.
 Halloween Haunt runs in the late evenings on October weekends.

-Entrance to the park featuring its original name.
-The park reverted to its original name in 2007, after it was acquired by Cedar Fair.